Degree: Master of Arts (M.A.)

 If you have not yet completed your bachelor’s program by the application deadline, you may still be admitted to the master’s program as long as you provide proof that you have obtained at least 135 ECTS credits in your core subject.
 In this case, your admission to the program is subject to receipt of your bachelor’s degree by the exam registration period in the first semester (refer to selection statutes).

-The application period for the fall semester is from March 15 to April 30.
-It is not possible to start your program in the spring semester.
+The application deadline for the fall semester is from 15 March to 30 April.

 Admission to an advanced semester